Prag8855/aab/content/guides/renew-german-freelance-visa.md

 ### 3. Get valid health insurance

-When you renew a [residence permit](/glossary/Aufenthaltstitel), [expat health insurance](/glossary/Expat%20health%20insurance) like Mawista or Care Concept is rarely accepted.[^2] You need a real [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung).
+When you renew a [residence permit](/glossary/Aufenthaltstitel), [expat health insurance](/glossary/Expat%20health%20insurance) like HanseMerkur, Mawista or Care Concept is rarely accepted.[^2] You need a real [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung).

 **[Health insurance for a freelance visa ➞](/guides/german-health-insurance/for-freelancers#insurance-for-a-freelance-visa)**